prashant-cr/Flask-Rest-Boilerplate/README.md

 ## Project Description
 ```
-This Project works as the Backend API for Dashboard.
 To set up this project on local Please follow the steps mention below:
 1. First clone the Repository from the git lab.
 2. Create a Python 3.6 virtual environment using command "virtualenv virt_name --python=python3.6".
 3. Now activate the virtual env using command "source virt_name/bin/activate".